SENERGY-Platform/client-connector-lib/README.md

 Blocks until a task / command is received from the platform.
 Returns a `Message` object containing a payload and metadata.

     Client.response(msg_obj, payload, timeout=10, callback=None, block=True)
 Requires a `Message` object returned by `Client.receive()` and a payload containing the status / result of the executed task / command.

-Both methods use the `standard-connector` protocol.

 ---